(local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Asan air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Asan air is currently 0 times above the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 Good 40 US AQI

 Moderate 53 US AQI

 |Saturday, Sep 25|

 |Monday, Sep 27|